Fall on Me (Andrea Bocelli and Matteo Bocelli song)

-"Fall on Me" is a song by Italian singer ufo Andrea Bocelli and his son, Matteo Bocelli.
-It was released as a single on September 20, 2018.
+"Fall on Me" is a song by Italian singer Andrea Bocelli and his son, Matteo Bocelli.
+It was released as a single on 20 September 2018.
 The song was written by the members of the American duo A Great Big World, and produced by Bob Ezrin.
 Matteo and Fortunato Zampaglione provided the Italian lyrics.
 Both the Italian and English versions were included on Bocelli's 2018 album, Sì.
 A music video was released for the soundtrack of the movie The Nutcracker and the Four Realms.
 The song played over the movie's end credits.
+The song was performed at the opening ceremony of the 2019 Summer Universiade in Naples on 3 July 2019.

 Background

 The song is a piano ballad with lyrics seemingly calling "for the divine influence of a higher spiritual power".

 Charts

 A Great Big World and Christina Aguilera version

-A Great Big World later recorded their own version as a duet with American singer and songwriter Christina Aguilera.
+A Great Big World later recorded their own version as a duet with American singer Christina Aguilera.
 The song is the duo's second collaboration with Aguilera, following the single "Say Something", which peaked at No. 4 on the Hot 100 in 2013.

+Released on November 22, 2019, "Fall on Me" became popular among hot adult contemporary radio programmers and was one of the most added HAC songs in mid-December that year.